 Tax laws permit an annual $1.2 million exemption on premiums within your captive.
 If the captive is designed well, your company can accumulate a great deal of wealth within it, all of which will be tax free.
 Since the company also controls captive insurance funds, that money can be highly useful for making investments and in estate planning.

 Again, these benefits only come if the captive is structured correctly.
 Also, the funds need to be handled in a way that is compliant with federal and state regulations.
 Hart David Carson can help you structure your captive insurance in a way that will yield the most tax benefits to you.Legal Considerations

 While a captive insurance company provides substantial tax benefits, that must not be considered its primary purpose.
 Otherwise, the IRS could get involved and your company may face penalties.
 The captive must have the primary purpose of insuring you against risk, so you need to be able to prove the likelihood of potential claims your captive may need to cover.

 Insuring against unlikely claims can cause trouble, so potential claims should be real risks your company faces.
 This ultimately comes down to structuring the captive, wording policies, and planning for taxes and risk mitigation in a way that is effective.

-Hart & David can assist you in structuring a captive insurance company that will help protect assets, reduce expenses, and yield large tax benefits.
+Hart David Carson can assist you in structuring a captive insurance company that will help protect assets, reduce expenses, and yield large tax benefits.
 Our expertise will help you plan how the captive will be used and managed while ensuring that such nuances as policy language, funds transfers, corporate governance, and other matters are effectively planned out.
 We can also represent you should litigations or disputes occur.
-To learn more, contact Hart & David today.
+To learn more, contact Hart David Carson today.